ShawnShiSS/aspnetcore-api-all-in-one/README.md

 # aspnetcore-api-all-in-one
 ASP.NET Core API architecture starter project - All-in-One

-Please feel free to use this as a starter template for your next project!
+THIS PROJECT IS CURRENTLY EMPTY.
 Please watch this in order to get notification when I publish updates to this project.

 This is a template project aimed to showcase the following functionalities.